01 of 16

 10 of 16

 Similar to sweet peas and Camellias, hellebores offer another option for couples planning weddings with romantic and organic styles.
-They are most often available in shades of ivory, red, purple, and pink, so these soft pink hellebores, designed by Hart Floral Design, are a great representation of this winter bloom.Continue to 11 of 16 below.
+They are most often available in shades of ivory, red, purple, and pink, so these soft pink hellebores, designed by Hart Floral Design and shared by Magnolia Rouge, are a great representation of this winter bloom.Continue to 11 of 16 below.

 11 of 16